-The proposed LDO will provide the BBC with greater flexibility when filming EastEnders allowing for set changes to be made which reflect new storylines within the tight fixed schedule required for filming.
-Currently the studio has to submit planning applications for a variety of changes to the sets including alterations to the heights of buildings, facades and backdrops and signage.
+The LDO will provide the BBC with greater flexibility when filming EastEnders allowing for set changes to be made which reflect new storylines within the tight fixed schedule required for filming.
+Previously the studio has to submit planning applications for a variety of changes to the sets including alterations to the heights of buildings, facades and backdrops and signage.
 Although the LDO can be revoked at any time, it is intended that it will remain in place for 30 years.

 Due to the nature of the site as a working film set and the need to avoid publicity around future storylines, the exact details of what development will take place under the LDO are not currently known.
 The LDO will instead provide a framework for physical changes to be made to the site, allowing for alterations and new facades and structures to be erected when required.
 It will also be used as a tool for the scriptwriters providing them with a clearer picture of what alterations can be done to the set.

-Draft Local Development Order for BBC Elstree Front Lot
+Local Development Order for BBC Elstree Front Lot